koffeinfrei/should-i-watch-this/README.md

 ![Demo](demo.gif)

-It uses the [OMDB API](http://www.omdbapi.com) to get basic information about the movie.
+It uses the [OMDb API](http://www.omdbapi.com) to get basic information about the movie.

 The ratings are fetched from the following sources: